geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Qazalin** [[00:12:00](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=720)]
 So this tensor, tensor doesn't do that, right?
-The UOP that you're describing, if I visit, if I visit literal tensor, it's image.
+The UOp that you're describing, if I visit, if I visit literal tensor, it's image.

 **Geohot** [[00:12:13](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=733)]
 Yeah, so the problem, the reason tensor can't do it is, well, tensor could certainly detect when you're doing that expand.